 - Tariffs.
 Trade wars and tariffs can negatively affect steel stock prices.
 For example, the 2018 US tariffs against China imports, which were first imposed on steel and aluminum, are estimated to have cost US companies at least $US1.7 trillion in stock prices.

-How to buy steel stocks
+How to buy steel and iron ore stocks

 1. Research stocks

 Before you invest in steel stocks in Australia, evaluate the companies that produce steel or use it to make products.
 Examine their financial statements.
 Take a close look at their assets, liabilities, shareholder equity and other metrics found on their balance sheet.
 You can usually find this on the investor relations section of a company's website.

 You also may want to check whether the company has announced any plans to deal with present challenges such as production issues or dealing with potential trade tariffs.
 In addition, you can also look to see how a company sizes up against its competitors.
 By closely examining these companies, you can get a good sense of what may be a good investment.

 2. Open a brokerage account